Type: Package

 Value

-An object of class quick_chisq_result containing:
+An object of class "quick_chisq_result" (invisibly) containing:

 test_result